RBEGamer/TemperatureHumiditySmartmeter/README.md

 ### MQTT2INFLUX BRIDGE

 This bridge scrip simply subscribes to all topics inside a given namespace `/iot` and writes all messages with float values in it into the `iot` bucket f the influx db instance.
+So you dont need to modify the scrip if you want to add more sensors.

 ```bash
 # CLONE REPO